Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 What is Inheritance ?<br>
 Inheritance is a mechanism in which one class acquires the property of another class.

+What is Polymorphism ?<br>
+Polymorphism is the ability of an object to identify as more than one type.

 What is Class ?<br>
 Class is a Blueprint, which holds it's own data members and members function.